 1. How much does a security risk assessment cost?

 This is by far the most popular question our security team is asked, but its answer isn’t straightforward.
-The total cost depends on many factors, such as how many sites and nodes (points of technology, such as desktops, servers, firewalls) you need to be analyzed.
+The total cost depends on many factors, such as how many sites and users the assessment will encompass.

 We do help you estimate how much an assessment will cost your business in our article, “How Much Does a Security Risk Assessment Cost?”